Calendar Photo Contest

 Metro Atlanta is home to many beautiful water features including Lake Lanier, Allatoona Lake and the Chattahoochee, Flint, Yellow and Etowah Rivers.
 These lakes and rivers provide Metro Atlantans with more than just recreational and photo opportunities; they also serve as valuable resources for our region’s water supply!
 As good stewards of our natural environment, it is imperative that we protect our water supply from point source and nonpoint source pollution and conserve whenever we can.

 Each year, the Metro Water District holds a photography contest to promote awareness of the need to protect our shared water resources.
-Entries capture the beauty, heritage, activities and character of metro Atlanta’s water resources.
-2017 winning photographs receive a cash prize and will be included in the 2018 Water Reflections Calendar.
-Preview the 2017 Calendar here.
-The grand prize winner will also receive two free tickets to a Georgia River Network Hidden Gem Adventure in 2018.
+Entries should capture the beauty, heritage, activities and character of metro Atlanta’s water resources.
+Winning photographs receive a cash prize and will be included in the 2019 Water Reflections Calendar.
+Preview the 2018 Calendar here.